bioinfoMMS/EvalDNA/README.md

 ----------
 EvalDNA is provided as a Docker container and has been tested on a Unix/Linux environment.
 We provide two ways to install EvalDNA via Docker.
 The easiest option is to simply pull an existing Docker image of a container with all requirements pre-installed.
 The 2nd option is to build the EvalDNA container from the provided Dockerfile.** To get started with either option, download or clone this repository. **

+Note: The EvalDNA repository requires 2.9 GB of space and the Docker image for EvalDNA requires an additional 2.93 GB of space.

 Getting Started
 ----------